mrtstr/obsidian/infrastructure/AWS/AWS route table.md

 - [[AWS route|routes]] from a connected [[AWS virtual private gateway (VPG)]] are added to a [[AWS route table]] by reference

 ## example
-- the local rule ensures connectivity to all other subnets within a [[AWS VPC (virtual private cloud)]] and cant be changes
+- the local rule ensures connectivity to the CIDR of the [[AWS VPC (virtual private cloud)]] and cant be changes
 - the default rule is to the [[AWS internet gateway]] because all relevant private ranges are covered with a more specific rule

 | Destination    | Target |